On the Limits of Layer Pruning for Generative Reasoning in Large Language Models: Introduction

-While this approach has achieved notable success in classification benchmarks, it has proven far less effective for reasoning-intensive generative tasks like math and coding, which require the model to generate a multi-step chain of thought to arrive at the correct solution \cite{lu2024reassessing,chen2024streamlining,men2025shortgpt,yang2024laco,kim2024shortened,nepal2025layer}.
-Prior work has largely attributed the failure of layer pruning on generative tasks to the importance of deeper layers for ``reasoning,'' without explicitly characterizing how layer removal degrades model behavior \cite{wang2025fewer,song2025demystifying}.
-Moreover, existing methods that partially recover generative performance typically rely on knowledge distillation with large-scale data (in billions of tokens) and compute, which can be impractical \cite{muralidharan2024compact,sreenivas2024llm}.
-These limitations motivate a closer analysis of pruning-induced failure modes and an examination of how much recovery is achievable under realistic post-training constraints.
-Rather than proposing a new pruning algorithm, our goal is to characterize the limits of layer pruning for generative reasoning and to identify practical regimes in which it remains viable.
+While this approach has achieved notable success in classification benchmarks, prior works show that it has proven far less effective for reasoning-intensive generative tasks like math and coding, which require the model to generate a multi-step chain of thought to arrive at the correct solution \citep{lu2024reassessing,chen2024streamlining,men2025shortgpt,yang2024laco,kim2024shortened,nepal2025layer}.
+Previous studies have largely attributed the failure of layer pruning on generative tasks to the importance of deeper layers for ``reasoning,'' without explicitly characterizing how layer removal degrades model behavior \citep{wang2025fewer,song2025demystifying}.
+Moreover, existing methods that partially recover generative performance typically require access to large-scale data (in billions of tokens) and compute, which can be impractical \citep{muralidharan2024compact,sreenivas2024llm}.
+These limitations motivate a closer analysis of pruning-induced failure modes and an examination of how much recovery is achievable under realistic post-training constraints (e.g., limited to a single $\sim$80GB GPU and moderate-scale data).
+Rather than proposing a new pruning algorithm, our goal is to characterize the limits of layer pruning in practical settings for generative reasoning and to identify regimes where it remains viable.

 In this paper, we make the following contributions: